agathebeucher/Inverse_design_silicon_photonic_devices/README.md

 n_value should be a list of floats, for exemple : 'n_value=*[w_value, DC_value, pitch_value, k_value]*'

 ## MODELS
-This project uses inverse design in order to predict four design parameters of a nanophotonic silicon waveguide based on the value of the effective index desired.
-The four parameters and the effective index are not directly linked, thanks to a FDTD simulation, we predict the frequency spectrum of the waveguide based on those design parameters, and then, we obtain the effective index by extracting the resonance frequency and the k.
+This project uses inverse design to predict four design parameters of a nanophotonic silicon waveguide based on a desired effective index value.
+The four parameters and the effective index are not directly linked.
+Using FDTD simulation, we predict the frequency spectrum of the waveguide based on these design parameters, and then obtain the effective index by extracting the resonance frequency and k.
-In our dataset, we have for a combination of design parameters the corresponding frequency spectrum.
+Our dataset contains the frequency spectrum for various combinations of design parameters, results of various FDTD simulations :
 In other words :
 - X_data=[w,DC,pitch,k] -> 4 values corresponding to the four designs parameters
 - y_data=[..,..,..] -> 5000 values of the electrical field for frequency values beteween ... and ...

 ### I- EDA
-We first filter our data to keep the frequency spectrums that show a peak (>0.01).
-We than normalize X_data and y_data.
+First, we filter our data to keep only the frequency spectrums that show a peak (>0.01).
+We then normalize both X_data and y_data.

 ### II- Feedforward model

-Because of the nature of the problem (one-to-many), we cannot predict directly the four parameters from one effective index, because for one effective index we have various possible design.
-We have to use an inverse design.
+Due to the one-to-many nature of the problem, we cannot directly predict the four parameters from one effective index since multiple designs can correspond to a single effective index.
+Instead, we use an inverse design approach.

-We start by predicting the frequency sprectrum corresponding to four design parameters : this is the response prediction network that we will call the feed-forward network, whose architecture can be found here : *Feedforward_network/feedforward_network_model.py*

-We use a fully connected network with four layers, and whose hyperparameters learning_rate, hidden_sizes have been optimized thanks to optuna.
+We start by predicting the frequency spectrum corresponding to four design parameters.
+This is done using the response prediction network, known as the feedforward network.
+Its architecture is defined in *Feedforward_network/feedforward_network_model.py*.
+This fully connected network has four layers, with hyperparameters like learning rate and hidden sizes optimized using Optuna.
+The trained model is saved at *Feedforward_network/feedforward_network_trained.pth*.
-The model has already been trained and saved here : *Feedforward_network/feedforward_network_trained.pth*

 ### III- Inverse Design
-Now that we are able to predict the frequency response to four design parameters, we want to do the inverse mechanism.
-There are two possible options :
+Now that we can predict the frequency response to four design parameters, we want to reverse this process.
+There are two possible approaches:

 ####    a) Tandem Network
-First, we use another fullyconnected network that we optimise and train through a tandem network, wich means that we use the feedforward network at the output of the inverse design network in order to transform our problem to a one-to-one problem, meaning that we know teach our model to learn how to fit to a frequency response, rather than the fous parameters, whose response is not unique :
+We use another fully connected network optimized and trained through a tandem network.
+This involves using the feedforward network at the output of the inverse design network, transforming our problem into a one-to-one problem.
+The model learns to fit a frequency response, rather than the four parameters, whose response is not unique.

 ####    b) Genetic algorithm
-We can also use a genetic algorithm, that will generate various combination of parameters and wich will test all of them using the feed-forward newtork in order to return the one better fit to give the desired frequency response.
+Alternatively, we can use a genetic algorithm to generate various combinations of parameters.
+This algorithm tests all combinations using the feedforward network to determine the best fit for the desired frequency response.